subconcept-labs/ulangi/README.md

 ---

 ## Development principles
-- make it easy to customize and build custom version.
+- Make it easy to customize
-- use type-checking to reduce number of tests.
-- write clean code.
+- Write type-safe code
-- use design pattern.
+- Use design patterns

 ---